Chinese Electronic Resources

 China Times (click on the word Enter): provides full text of the Chinese-language newspaper published in Taiwan.

 China: Trade, Politics and Culture, 1793-1980: provides a wide variety of original source material detailing China's interaction with the West from Macartney's first Embassy to China in 1793, through to the Nixon/Heath visits to China in 1972-74.
 Sources are from the School of Oriental and African Studies and the British Library, London.

-China Reference Works Online (CRWO): is an authoritative, comprehensive and continuously updated encyclopedia database comprised of over 1,400 reference works, including dictionaries, bilingual dictionaries, thesauruses, encyclopedias, illustrated books, table spectrum, biography, quotations, and handbooks.
+China Reference Works Online (CRWO): is an authoritative, comprehensive and continuously updated encyclopedia database comprised of over 7800 volumes in all, including dictionaries, bilingual dictionaries, thesauruses, encyclopedias, illustrated books, table spectrum, biography, quotations, and handbooks.
 The content covers such subjects such as art, literature, language, music, film, photography, history, geography, philosophy, culture, archaeology, religion.
 Related journal articles, doctor and master dissertations, proceedings of conferences, newspapers, yearbooks, patents, and so on are also linked.

 Chinese Classic Ancient Books (中国基本古籍库): is a full-text database for ancient Chinese books.
 It includes over 10,000 pre-modern titles (170,000 volumes) published before the Republican period (1911-1949) in China covering various subjects such as Chinese classics, history, literature, local gazetteers, Qing Dynasty archives, encyclopedias, dictionaries, reference books, etc. In addition to full-text search, the database features image display of the original text, which allows scholars to study different editions of Chinese books.